seancorfield/clj-new/src/clj/new/template/README.md

 # {{name}}

-A Leiningen template for FIXME.
+A clj template for FIXME.

 ## Usage